tentakelfabrik/crispy-css/README.md

 Flat Sass Boilerplate gives you an amount of basic settings, components, helpers, mixins and functions.

 The problem of most frameworks is they trying to hard adding a lot of styles, which has to be customized and documented if you used it for a Project.
-Often these changes cause a loss of performance and raise the propability of errors.
+Often these changes cause a loss of performance and raise the probability of errors.

 [Documentation](https://crispy-boilerplate.readthedocs.io/en/latest/)